12 California Scholarships for High School Students

 This scholarship was created to help young people who are “late bloomers,” meaning they have shown academic promise in late high school or early college but have low GPAs because of earlier academic difficulties.
 Up to 30 scholarships are awarded to students who are planning to enroll or are already enrolled in a two- or four-year university, college, or vocational school, and previous recipients may reapply.

-Bonus #13: CollegeVine Scholarships
+13 (Bonus).
+CollegeVine Scholarships

 Eligibility: high school student and US resident

-Application Requirements: create a free CollegeVine account
+Application Requirements: create a free CollegeVine account or fill out chancing profile if you already have an account.

 Tips for Applying to Scholarships